This page is the entry point for Archetype's contract documents.

 • mutation materialization and world lifecycle events

-• brokered command flow in the application layer
+• gated command flow in the application layer

 • multi-world orchestration and world forking